jonringer/multiple-package-versions-proposal/README.md

 # Intended to be an attrset of { "<exposed version>" = { version = "<full version>"; src = <path>; } }
 # or a file containing such version information
 # Type: AttrSet AttrSet
-versions,
+variants,

-# Similar to versions, but instead contain deprecation and removal messages
+# Similar to variants arg, but instead contain deprecation and removal messages
 # Only added when `config.allowAliases` is true
-# This is passed the versions attr set to allow for directly referencing the version entries
+# This is passed the variants attr set to allow for directly referencing the version entries
 # Type: AttrSet AttrSet -> AttrSet AttrSet.
 aliases ? { ... }: { },